Consolidated PBY Catalina: Night attack and naval interdiction

 During the Battle of Midway, four U.S. Navy PBYs of Patrol Squadrons 24 and 51 made a night torpedo attack on the Japanese fleet on the night of 3–4 June 1942, scoring one hit, which damaged the fleet oiler Akebono Maru, the only successful American torpedo attack in the entire battle.

 During the Guadalcanal campaign, some U.S. Navy PBYs were painted matte black and sent on night bombing, torpedoing, and strafing missions against Japanese supply vessels and warships, including conducting interdiction raids on the Tokyo Express.
 These PBYs were later called "Black Cats".
 Subsequently, special squadrons of Black Cats were formed, commencing in December 1942 with VP-12, with an additional 13 squadrons coming into service thereafter.
 Flying slowly at night, dipping to ship-mast height, the Black Cats bombed, strafed, and torpedoed all kinds of Japanese vessels, sinking or damaging thousands of tons of shipping.
 The Black Cats also performed bombing, strafing, and harassment regarding land-based Japanese installations, as well as conducting reconnaissance and search and rescue operations.
 The Black Cat squadrons continued to be active into 1944, with the PB4Y-2 beginning to come in service in greater numbers and replacing the PBYs, the last Black Cat squadrons returning to the U.S. in early 1945.

 The Royal Australian Air Force (RAAF) also operated Catalinas as night raiders, with four squadrons Nos.
 11, 20, 42, and 43 laying mines from 23 April 1943 until July 1945 in the southwest Pacific deep in Japanese-held waters, bottling up ports and shipping routes and forcing ships into deeper waters to become targets for U.S. submarines; they tied up the major strategic ports such as Balikpapan, which shipped 80% of Japanese oil supplies.
 In late 1944, their mining missions sometimes exceeded 20 hours in duration and were carried out from as low as 200 ft in the dark.
 Operations included trapping the Japanese fleet in Manila Bay in assistance of General Douglas MacArthur's landing at Mindoro in the Philippines.
 RAAF Catalinas also operated out of Jinamoc in the Leyte Gulf, and mined ports on the Chinese coast from Hong Kong to as far north as Wenzhou.
 Both USN and RAAF Catalinas regularly mounted nuisance night-bombing raids on Japanese bases, with the RAAF claiming the slogan "The First and the Furthest".
 Targets of these raids included a major base at Rabaul.
 RAAF aircrews, like their U.S. Navy counterparts, employed "terror bombs", ranging from scrap metal and rocks to empty beer bottles with razor blades inserted into the necks, to produce high-pitched screams as they fell, keeping Japanese soldiers awake and scrambling for cover.
-There was a Catalina base on Drimmie Head on the Gove Peninsula in the Northern Territory.
+A Catalina base was on Drimmie Head on the Gove Peninsula in the Northern Territory.